guyt88/CourseProject/GCDCourseProject/CodeBook.md

-#DATA DICTIONARY - HUMAN ACTIVITY RECOGNITION"
+#DATA DICTIONARY - HUMAN ACTIVITY RECOGNITION

 ##SUBJECT AND ACTIVITY LABELS

-Activity - (LAYING, SITTING, STANDING, WALKING, WALKING_DOWNSTAIRS, WALKING_UPSTAIRS)
+ - Activity - (LAYING, SITTING, STANDING, WALKING, WALKING_DOWNSTAIRS, WALKING_UPSTAIRS)
-Subject - Numeric Label between 1 and 30 denoting each of the 30 experiment participants
+ - Subject - Numeric Label between 1 and 30 denoting each of the 30 experiment participants

 ##MEASUREMENTS (All values are the means by activity and subject for each of the measurements below)